svaderia/svaderia.github.io/_posts/wiki/2024-07-23-creating-an-iphone-widget-for-quote-of-the-day.md

 In my previous post, I shared how to display a random motivational quote on your website.
 Today, we'll take it a step further and create an iPhone widget that shows a new quote every day.

+## Scriptable
-This widget will use the awesome [Scriptable](https://scriptable.app/) app, which allows you to run JavaScript code on your iPhone and provides custom APIs to modify the widget.
+We will  widget will use the awesome [Scriptable](https://scriptable.app/) app, to create our custom widget.
+Scriptable allows you to run JavaScript code on your iPhone and provides custom APIs to modify the widget.

-Here's how you can set up a widget that pulls data from a `quotes.json` file and displays it on your iPhone.

-Copy and paste the following JavaScript code into the script editor.
+You can copy paste the following JavaScript to the Scriptable editor.
+Like the JS on website, it pulls the data from `quotes.json` and choose the same random quote used on the website to show on your widget.

 ```javascript
 const URL = 'https://raw.githubusercontent.com/svaderia/quote-of-the-day/main/quotes.json';